brsr/antitile/docs/conway.rst

   that can be used to express it in terms of another polyhedron are `S` and `d`.
 * Operators where `g` is a prime number are irreducible in terms of Conway operators other than `d`.
-* By symmetry, if `g` is odd, there is an edge that lies on or crosses the center point of the seed edge in the chamber structure.
+* By symmetry, if `g` is odd, there is an edge that lies on or crosses the center point of the seed edge in the chamber structure of the operator.
 * If `x=xd` or `rxr=xd`, `x` has type 0.
 * If `x=dxd` or `rxr=dxd`, `x` has type 1 and `g` is odd.
 * If an operator has type 1, its decomposition cannot contain any operators of